-With more research into dog sounds and vocalization under way, there's a real chance we'll be able to decipher more of dog's language and how to understand our canine companions better.
+With more research into dog sounds and vocalization underway, there's a real chance we'll be able to decipher more of the dog's language and how to understand our canine companions better.
 But even with the current results from numerous studies and canine psychology experts' input, we have something to go by.

-So, what does your dog’s barks, growls, howls, whines, whimpers and various other dog sounds mean?
-Why do dogs bark, growl or howl in the first place?
+So, what do your dog’s barks, growls, howls, whines, whimpers, and various other dog sounds mean?
+Why do dogs bark, growl, or howl in the first place?
 Here's something to help you understand your pooch better.

 Why do dogs bark?
 There are many reasons.
 They may be telling you there’s someone outside, they might be bored or barking out of fear or distress, even because of happiness.
 Understand your dog’s vocalizations, especially your dog's barking, in important, he might be trying to tell you something important

 - Barking at a fast pace in strings of 3 or 4 barks, without pauses in between and in a midrange pitch can indicate your dog is on high alert and senses something but has not yet determined if it is a threat or not.